Martin Menke, Ph.D.

-- “The Complexities of Ludwig Kaas: New Research on the Ermächtigungsgesetz,” From Weimar to Hitler: Studies on the Dissolution of Weimar Democracy and the Establishment of the Third Reich, 1932-1934, Eds.
+- “The Complexities of Ludwig Kaas: New Research on the Ermächtigungsgesetz,” in From Weimar to Hitler Studies on the Dissolution of Weimar Democracy and the Establishment of the Third Reich, 1932-1934, Eds.
 Hermann Beck and Larry Eugene Jones.
-New York: Berghahn Books, 2018.
+Berghahn Books.

 - “Multiple Caesars?
 Germany, Bavaria, and German Catholics in the Interwar Period.”
 Beyond the Borders of Baptism: Catholicity, Allegiances, and Lived Identities.”
 Ed.
 Michael L. Budde.
-Wimpf and Stock, 2016.
+Cascade Books.